Skip to content

 Kill or be killed.

-7. auxiliary verb for passive voice, particularly if the action is less definite or in direct questions (+ partitive of the past passive participle)
+8. (auxiliary) Used to express the passive voice, particularly if the action is less definite, or in direct questions (+ partitive of the past passive participle)

 Mitä tuli sanottua?